 Write Your Novel From The Middle: A New Approach for Plotters, Pantsers and Everyone in Between (James Scott Bell) (Affiliate link) offers an innovative new approach to story structure, perfect for pantsers and plotters alike.
-Hone in on your hero’s difficult mirror moment and create a powerful character arc!
+Home in on your hero’s difficult mirror moment and create a powerful character arc!

 Outlining Your Novel: Map Your Way to Success (K.M.
 Weiland) (Affiliate link) A great book for pantsers wanting to adopt a bit more novel structure, or writers looking to create a map for their story to follow!
 If you need some guidance as you outline, this is the book for you.

-Self-Editing for Fiction Writers, Second Edition: How to Edit Yourself Into Print (Renni Brown & Dave King) (Affiliate link) This essential editing book is for writers of all levels.
-This is one of the first books we purchased and we still use them today!
+Self-Editing for Fiction Writers, Second Edition: How to Edit Yourself Into Print (Renni Brown & Dave King) (Affiliate link).
+This essential editing book is for writers of all levels.
+This is one of the first books we purchased, and we still use them today!
 Sharpen your skills so that each book you write sings…our copies are well-used.

-Description (Elements of Fiction Writing) (Monica Wood) (Affiliate link) This was our gateway book to learning how to write description via show-don’t-tell that creates an impact.
+Description (Elements of Fiction Writing) (Monica Wood) (Affiliate link).
+This was our gateway book to learning how to write description via show-don’t-tell that creates an impact.
 (We would not be the writers we are today without this book!)
 Highly recommended…an excellent guide.

 On Writing – A Memoir Of The Craft (Stephen King) (Affiliate link) A classic read by a master storyteller.
 This book is perfect for writers looking to turn a hobby into a career, and the advice within is smart and direct.
 If you know King’s work, you’ll find it very interesting to see how he pulls from events in his own life to create powerful fiction.

-Writing 21st Century Fiction: High Impact Techniques for Exceptional Storytelling (Donald Maass) (Affiliate link) If you are looking for something that can help you add greater depth to your characters and writing, this is it.
+Writing 21st Century Fiction: High Impact Techniques for Exceptional Storytelling (Affiliate link) If you are looking for something that can help you add greater depth to your characters and writing, this is it.
 Highly recommended, especially for advanced writers looking to up their game.
-This is a good follow up book of Maass’ Writing the Breakout Novel
+This is a good follow up book of Maass’ Writing the Breakout Novel, another great choice for mastering tension.

 Save the Cat (Blake Snyder) (Affiliate link) offers advanced story structure help through the filter of film.
 Screenwriters must condense a wide angle story into a feature, meaning they know exactly how to distill the best moments of any novel or play.
 We can learn a ton from screenwriting, and this book should be required reading for anyone who wants to really understand the power of storytelling.

-Writing Screenplays That Sell, New Twentieth Anniversary Edition: The Complete Guide to Turning Story Concepts into Movie and Television Deals (Michael Hauge) The title is long, but the book is nothing short of brilliant.
+Writing Screenplays That Sell, New Twentieth Anniversary Edition: The Complete Guide to Turning Story Concepts into Movie and Television Deals (Michael Hauge).
+The title is long, but the book is nothing short of brilliant.
 Hauge is a story master and tackles structure from within the character.
 This book will shed light on internal and external conflict, inner and outer motivation, and the role each character plays in the story.
 This book will make you a stronger writer–make sure to get the 20-th Anniversary edition!

-Hero’s 2 Journeys Streaming Series (Hauge/Vogler) I am tooting the screenplay horn again, because this streaming series between story experts Michael Hauge and Christopher Vogler is one of the most wonderful things I have come across.
+Hero’s 2 Journeys Streaming Series (Hauge/Vogler).
+I am tooting the screenplay horn again, because this streaming series between story experts Michael Hauge and Christopher Vogler is one of the most wonderful things I have come across.
 If you want to understand story structure at a deep level and actually see how important the hero’s Internal and External Journeys work in tandem to create an unforgettable character, grab this.
 Grab it now.
 If you write novels, don’t think this isn’t for you.
 It’s for anyone who wants to create breakout characters and write story lines that will grab readers from start to finish.

-Writing the Heart of Your Story: The Secret to Crafting an Unforgettable Novel (The Writer’s Toolbox Series)(C.S.
+Writing the Heart of Your Story: The Secret to Crafting an Unforgettable Novel (The Writer’s Toolbox Series) (C.S.
 Lakin) (Affiliate link) is a must-have resource that will help you find the beating heart of your story and use craft techniques to build an exceptional story that will offer your audience an unforgettable reading experience.
 I beta read this book a year ago, and am thrilled to see it released at last.

 Story Genius: How to Use Brain Science to Go Beyond Outlining and Write a Riveting Novel (Lisa Cron) (Affiliate link) takes a deep look at the character’s inner emotional struggle and how it generates a raw and inescapable current of emotion (the third rail) that drives the story.
 This book includes step-by-step planning to uncover the hidden parts of your character and how to use it to plan your story so every aspect touches the third rail.